 Jalan Dewi Sita, Ubud

-This excellent South American kitchen has the kind of five-star reputation that makes it a must-try Ubud restaurant.
-Led by Chilean chef Cristian Encina, the essentially simple dining room is softened by a homey décor of wooden chairs and art works with tealight candles and dimmed lights adding an intimate glow.
-The food is plated to pretty perfection with petals, micro-herbs and artistic swirls on quality ceramics that serenade the fresh ingredients.
-Pica’s menu is grouped into starters, empanadas, ceviche and a choice of mains so dinner could look thus: bbq octopus with corn chimichurri, Chilean beef stew empanadas, catch of the day ceviche with coconut milk, and 16-hour pork belly with chorizo and pickled shallots.
+This South American kitchen has a five-star reputation making it a must-try Ubud restaurant.
+Led by Chilean chef Cristian Encina, the essentially simple dining room is softened by a homey décor of wooden chairs and art works with tealight candles and dimmed lights adding an intimate glow (read: date night energy).
+The food is artfully plated—adorned with petals and micro-herbs on elegant ceramics that highlight the freshness of each ingredient.
+Pica’s menu is brimming with tasty delights.
+Tuck into BBQ octopus with corn chimichurri, Chilean beef stew empanadas, catch of the day ceviche with coconut milk, and 16-hour pork belly with chorizo and pickled shallots.
 This is staunchly wine terrain, with choices from old and new world regions.

 Honey & Smoke